inlon-engineering/niagara-belimo-iot/README.md

 # Belimo Digital Ecosystem

-##The Niagara Driver for connecting to the Belimo Cloud API
+## The Niagara Driver for connecting to the Belimo Cloud API

 The Belimo driver for Niagara framework allows N4 supervisor or Jace 8000 to display your Belimo Energy valve data.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+A step by step tutorial is available.

 ### Prerequisites